roberino/linqinfer/README.md

 Feature extraction is key to many of the classification algorithms and feature pipelines represent a pipeline of feature data which can be pumped into various forms.
-There are a few mechanisms for reducing the dimensionality of the input data, such as principle component analysis and
+There are a few mechanisms for reducing the dimensionality of the input data, such as principle component analysis and custom transformations.

 When data is extracted, it is represented as an enumeration of column vectors which can be transformed and filtered before being consumed for classifier training.